How can I help myself?

 We all have times when we feel stressed, low or anxious, or have trouble sleeping.
-For free practical tips and expert advice to improve your mental health, visit Every Mind Matters and take their free quiz for your own personalised 'Mind Plan'.
+For free practical tips and expert advice to improve your mental health, visit Every Mind Matters and take their free quiz to get your own personalised 'Mind Plan'.

 Some people find the '5 ways to wellbeing' a useful way of thinking about how you can look after your wellbeing:

 Connect with the people around you and make time for family and friends.

 Be active - Go for a run, play football, cycle to college or sign up for a dance class...whatever it is, make sure it is something you enjoy